jjwong/open_jira_ticket_toolbar/README.md

 # Testing
 This repository uses the standalone Jasmine installation to load up specs.
 You can re-run them manually to see results when viewing `/js/jasmine/SpecRunner.html`

-* Issue with exporting files, so you'll need to comment that out to run locally.
+* Issue with exporting files, so you'll need to comment export out and remove module type to run locally.

 You can view the coverage summary in the command line when you run `npm run coverage`.
 For more information, you can view the the full report under the `coverage/Chrome Headless (version **)/loc-report` directory and search for `index.html`.